-Nettle: Then, it has to remain a secret 😂
+Alexander: Then, it has to remain a secret ?

 By the way, Dion Fortune had the magical Motto “Deo, Non Fortuna”.
 You are in the same tradition of hermetic magicians who call themselves Frater (Brother) or Soror (Sister), followed by a personal Motto or an acronym thereof, usually in Latin.
 Your magical name is Frater Iipafs or i-pah-fus (very similar to the pronunciation of Icarus).
 This name, or motto also refers to the great work, I suppose?